Hashnode/mern-starter/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 MERN is a scaffolding tool which makes it easy to build isomorphic apps using Mongo, Express, React and NodeJS.
-It minimizes the setup time and gets you up to speed using proven technologies.
+It minimises the setup time and gets you up to speed using proven technologies.

 - [Website](http://mern.io)
 - [Documentation](http://mern.io/documentation.html)